rprouse/GitHubExtension/README.md

 2. Enter a description in the Token description field, like "Visual Studio token".
 3. Click Create Token.
 4. Your new Personal Access token will be displayed.
-5. Copy this token, and enter it as your GitHub password in the logon dialog.
+5. Copy this token, and enter it in the Token text box in the logon dialog.
 You can now log in as usual.

 If you ever want to revoke the token, visit the GitHub Applications settings page and click Delete next to the key you wish to remove.